ByteAcademyCo/Exercises/introduction_to_python/recursive_functions/2_count_ways/README.md

 ```
 countways(4) == 5 # (1, 1, 1, 1), (1, 1, 2), (2, 1, 1), (1, 2, 1), (2, 2)
 ```
+## Testing
+* To test your solution, type 'pytest' within the solution subdirectory

 ## Submission
 * Submit your answers in the *solution.py* file within the *solutions* subdirectory within this directory